 - The meaning of 'show don't tell'.

-- Prose style and the art of writing descriptive prose
+- Everything is particular: the art of writing descriptive prose.

 - Structure II: the monomyth, the cosmogonic cycle and the 12 stage story structure.